Skip to content

 patient_name: string

-2. For identified duplicates, it applies the resolution_prompt to generate a standardized name.
-You can reference all matched entries via the inputs variable.
+• For identified duplicates, the resolution_prompt generates a standardized value; reference all matched entries via the inputs variable.

 Blocking

-To improve efficiency, the Resolve operation supports "blocking" - a technique to reduce the number of comparisons by only comparing entries that are likely to be matches.
-DocETL supports two types of blocking:
+Blocking reduces the number of comparisons by only comparing entries that are likely to be matches.
+Two types work together:

 - name: standardize_patient_names